-- Severe physical or verbal abuse to a child or adult - Serious non-accidental damage to property/equipment - Disruption which is impacting upon the education of the other children within the class. - Self-abuse
+- Severe physical or verbal abuse to a child or adult - Use of inappropriate or profane language - Serious non-accidental damage to property/equipment - Disruption which is impacting upon the education of the other children within the class. - Self-abuse

 When any of these behaviours occur the Head teacher or a Senior Teacher will be involved in managing the incident.
 Each incident will be dealt with according to circumstances and sanctions/solutions may vary.